Novita-data/Sales-dashboard/README.md

 - How do sales change over time?
 - Which customer segment contributes most to revenue?
 - Which sub-categories underperform in sales?
+- How many orders from each region and the amount of sales genareated?
+- HOW many customers are in each region?

 ---